 From the stainless steal category, I find the OXO Good Grips Rolling Pin and the Norpro Professional Weight Stainless Steel Rolling Pin to be dominating the category, both are stainless steel rolling pins, with a bit of a heavier feel and very high quality.

 For a wooden rolling pin, my first choice will be the J.K.
-Adams GRP-2 Gourmet Rolling Pin, made of high quality maple wood, this rolling pin is ideal for any type of dough.
+Adams GRP-2 Gourmet Rolling Pin, made of high quality maple wood, this rolling pin is ideal for any type of flour for pasta.

 Though there are some flat french rolling pins out there, I prefer the one with more of an oval shape, I think that it gives more flexibility when working on the dough to attack it form many different angles, I really like the Vic Firth Maple Rolling Pins for this exact reason